rp42dev/MS-4-Django-Full-Stack-Project/README.md

 - Add items to the cart session Item id, item count, item price.
 - In cart context perform various calculations such as item times count,
 - item count times price, shipping price, discount prie total, and finaly grand total.
 - Sunchronize inventory actual product quantity with cart session product quantity.
-Check each time the cart is accessed for inventory update then adjust acordingly.
-The products actual stock quantity is not changed in cart but only after successfull payment.
+Check each time the cart is accessed for inventory update then adjust accordingly.
+The products actual stock quantity is not changed in cart but only after successful payment.

 ## **Checkout App**